Skip to main content

 Abortion, minors, parental consent, judicial waiver from, applicability to non resident, Sec.
 26-21-4 am'd.

-This bill would require a court, before issuing a subpoena, to state on the record why the evidence or testimony requested in the particular subpoena is necessary to promote consideration of the petition and why it does not unduly burden the minor.
+• Before issuing subpoenas, the court must state on the record why the evidence is necessary and that obtaining it will not unduly burden the minor.

 Subjects